VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning: Related Work

 \boldparagraph{Planning.} Learning-based planning has shown great potential recently due to its data-driven nature and impressive performance with increasing amounts of data.
-Early attempts~\cite{pomerleau1988alvinn, codevilla2019exploring, prakash2021multi} use a completely black-box spirit, where sensor data is directly used to predict control signals.
+Early attempts~\citep{codevilla2019exploring, prakash2021multi} use a completely black-box spirit, where sensor data is directly used to predict control signals.
 However, this strategy lacks interpretability and is difficult to optimize.
-In addition, there are numerous studies combining reinforcement learning and planning~\cite{toromanoff2020end, chen2021learning, chekroun2021gri}.
-By autonomously exploring driving behavior in closed-loop simulation environments, these approaches achieve or even surpass human-level driving performance.
-However, bridging the gap between simulation and reality, as well as addressing safety concerns, poses challenges in applying reinforcement learning strategies to real driving scenarios.
-Imitation learning~\cite{casas2021mp3, hu2022stp3, uniad, vad} is another research direction, where models learn expert driving behavior to achieve good planning performance and develop a driving style close to that of humans.
-In recent years, end-to-end autonomous driving has emerged, integrating perception, motion prediction, and planning into a single model, resulting in a fully data-driven approach that demonstrates promising performance.
-UniAD~\cite{uniad} cleverly integrates multiple perception and prediction tasks to enhance planning performance.
-VAD~\cite{vad} explores the potential of vectorized scene representation for planning and getting rid of dense maps.
+In addition, there are numerous studies combining reinforcement learning and planning~\citep{roach, gao2025rad} by autonomously exploring driving behavior in closed-loop simulation environments.
+Imitation learning~\citep{chekroun2021gri, hu2022stp3, ma2025leapvad} is another research direction, where models learn expert driving behavior to achieve good planning performance and develop a driving style close to that of humans.

+UniAD~\citep{uniad} integrates multiple perception and prediction tasks to enhance planning performance.
+VAD~\citep{vad} explores the potential of vectorized scene representation for planning and getting rid of dense maps.
+Diffusion Planner~\citep{zheng2025diffusionplanner} jointly predicts ego and other agents’ motions via iterative diffusion, but it relies on ground-truth perception and HD maps.
+DiffusionDrive~\citep{liao2025diffusiondrive} accelerates the denoising process through truncated diffusion; yet the limited and predefined trajectory anchors may constrain generation quality, and increasing the number of anchors introduces additional computational cost.
+GoalFlow~\citep{xing2025goalflow} decomposes planning into goal-point selection followed by trajectory generation via flow matching, but relying on a single goal point may affect trajectory diversity, and its hand-crafted trajectory selection rules limit generality and scalability.